 Getting to the children's blood and marrow transplant unit

-Our inpatient clinic is located on the fourth floor of Methodist Children's Hospital.
-This includes private rooms as well as a playroom that is age-appropriate for children, teens and young adults.
+Our inpatient unit is located on the seventh floor of Methodist Children's Hospital.
+Our unit includes private rooms as well as a playroom that is age-appropriate for children, teens and young adults.

 Our outpatient Children's Cancer and Blood Center offers a long-term care approach and is designed around family-centered care integrating child life specialists, pediatric clinical psychologists, art therapists, a virtual gaming specialist, and oncology social workers.